Abrar-Islam-Oitijjho/ARIMA-Modeling-on-EEG-Time-Series-Data/README.md

 - 🎯 **Time-Series Analysis**: Comprehensive analysis of EEG data (ICP, AMP, RAP) using ARIMA models.
 - 🎨 **Visualization**: Clear and informative visualizations of time-series data, model forecasts, and residuals.
 - 📈 **Forecasting**: Predict future EEG data values using fitted ARIMA models.
-- 🔒 **Artifact Detection **: Methods and features to identify and mitigate artifacts in EEG data.
+- 🔒 **Artifact Detection**: Methods and features to identify and mitigate artifacts in EEG data.
 - 🛠️ **Customizable**: Modular code structure allows for easy customization and extension.

+## Data

+The data were retrospectively obtained from the TBI database prospectively maintained at the Multi-omic Analytics and Integrative Neuroinformatics in the HUman Brain (MAIN-HUB) Lab at the University of Manitoba.
+This study included patient data collected from January 2018 to March 2023.

 ## Result